 Si tuviera ese dinero, te lo dejaba.
 Pero aunque te lo dejara, yo no me compraba ese coche.

 In conclusion, if you want to put in practice these special usages of imperfect indicative, you can do it!
 Just reserve a free trial lesson here!
-Do you want to try a free trial lesson first?
+Do you want to try a trial lesson first?
 Sure, we’ll be pleased to speak with you.